sergei-den/HL-Proxy/README.md

 - The Arduino uses the opto-transistor to **simulate a button press** without altering the original circuit.
 - This approach ensures **safe, reliable, and universal compatibility** without reverse-engineering the RF protocol.

+### Disclaimer

+This project is provided **"as is"**, without warranty of any kind.
+The author **assumes no responsibility** for any damage, malfunction, or other consequences arising from the use, misuse, or inability to use this software or hardware design.
+Use it **at your own risk**.

 ---

 **License:** CC BY 4.0